 The majority of UCSC courses are held 2 days a week, Monday through Friday.
 SAI students are free to enroll in any combination of elective courses.

 Students select preliminary courses upon submitting their application to SAI.
 Students wishing to enroll in Italian Language courses must select the course during the application process.
-Students complete official course registration for all elective courses (not including Italian Language courses) via UCSC’s registration portal approximately one month prior to departure.
+Students complete official course registration for all elective courses (not including Italian Language courses) via UCSC’s registration portal approximately 8 weeks prior to the start of the program.

 Applications accepted after closing as space permits.